 Know your wolf from your coyote.

 People often confuse coyotes and wolves, but there are some telltale differences between the two.
 The first is size.
 A Mexican wolf is nearly twice the size of a coyote.
 Lobos have a shorter, blockier muzzle than coyotes.
 Coyotes’ noses are slender and pointed.
 Mexican wolves’ ears are more rounded, while coyotes’ ears are relatively longer and more pointed.
 Lobos appear to have long legs and very large feet, when compared with coyotes.
 Wolves also move differently; they have a smooth, long-legged pacing motion when they trot, while coyotes are more skittish and bounding in their movements, although lobos do "bound" through deep snow.
+Here is a great flier about the differences between Mexican wolves and coyotes.

 Know the signs.